mvniemi/duke_cs290_portfolio/progress_report_template.md

  * Sakai is succesfully installed and running on local VM.
  * Bug identified, will try and fix the one I found.

-To do:
+###To do:
-  Submit the screenshots/history of the install.
+  *Submit the screenshots/history of the install.
-  Make a pull request to the class repo, submit a patch -
-  Make progress/hopefully fix my bug.
+  *Make a pull request to the class repo, submit a patch *Make progress/hopefully fix my bug.